Colposcopy - directed biopsy

 - Any abnormal growth on the cervix, or elsewhere in the vagina

 - Irritation or inflammation of the cervix (cervicitis)

 The colposcopy may be used to keep track of HPV, and to look for abnormal changes that can come back after treatment.

-Your doctor should be able to tell you if anything abnormal was seen during this test.
 A smooth, pink surface of the cervix is normal.

 A specialist called a pathologist will examine the tissue sample from the cervical biopsy and send a report to your doctor.
-Biopsy results most often take 1 - 2 weeks.
+Biopsy results most often take 1 to 2 weeks.
 A normal result means there is no cancer and no abnormal changes were seen.